awsdocs/aws-doc-sdk-examples/dotnetv3/AutoScaling/README.md

-# AWS Auto Scaling code examples for the AWS SDK for .NET (v3)
+# Amazon EC2 Auto Scaling code examples for the AWS SDK for .NET (v3)

 ## Overview

-The examples in this directory show how to use AWS Auto Scaling with the AWS SDK for .NET (v3)
+The examples in this directory show how to use Amazon EC2 Auto Scaling with the AWS SDK for .NET (v3).

 Use Amazon EC2 Auto Scaling to automatically scale Amazon EC2 instances, either with scaling policies or with scheduled scaling.